pierre-gaborieau/CommonFilesCSharp/README.md

 # CommonFilesCSharp
-Common files that I use in my projects
+I will post here all the files that I commonly use in my projects

+# TestResult_Printer.cs